2026 changes

 2026 driving test changes: CPR, AED and booking rules

 Two distinct sets of changes hit UK driving tests in 2026.
-The theory test now includes new questions about cardiopulmonary resuscitation (CPR) and automated external defibrillators (AED), added to car and motorcycle tests from 2026.
-The car practical test has tightened booking rules in three phases — 31 March, 12 May, and 9 June 2026 — none of which apply to the theory test.
+The theory test bank now includes new questions about cardiopulmonary resuscitation (CPR) and automated external defibrillators (AED) for car and motorcycle tests.
+The car practical test has tightened booking rules in three phases — 31 March 2026 (max 2 changes per booking), 12 May 2026 (only the learner can book/change a test), and 9 June 2026 (changes restricted to the 3 nearest centres).
+None of the practical-test booking rules apply to the theory test.

 CPR and AED added to the theory test

 DVSA announced on 13 August 2025 that car and motorcycle theory tests would include new questions about CPR and — for the first time — defibrillators.
 Candidates were told to start familiarising themselves with the new content from autumn 2025, with the questions appearing in tests from 2026.
 The questions cover the basics of CPR (hand placement, compression rate and depth) and using a public-access AED.
-DVSA built the content with the Resuscitation Council UK and the UK nations’ Save a Life programmes (Wales, Scotland and Northern Ireland).
+DVSA built the content with the Resuscitation Council UK, Save a Life Cymru, and Save a Life programmes in Scotland and Northern Ireland.

 Mark Winn, DVSA Chief Driving Examiner (gov.uk, 13 August 2025)